Avoiding Mercury in Fish

 Should a woman who is not planning a pregnancy be concerned?

 Mercury accumulates in your bloodstream over time and slowly leaves the body through urine, feces, and breast milk.
 If you eat a lot of fish high in mercury, it may take up to a year for your mercury levels to drop after you stop eating the fish.
-If you decide to become pregnant or have an unplanned pregnancy, you may have high levels of mercury.
+If you decide to become pregnant or if you have an unplanned pregnancy, you may have high levels of mercury.
 While elevated levels of mercury usually do not cause significant health problems, they may affect a developing fetus.
 If you are of childbearing age, try to follow the guidelines above when you eat fish.

 Where can you get more information?